 A further value to specialized courts can be witnessed by those that are served.
 For example, the deinstitutionalizing of the mentally ill has displaced many people from the mental health system into the criminal justice system.
 There are now more people with mental illnesses in jails and prisons than in all the states’ psychiatric hospitals combined.
 By the use of mental health courts, this incarcerated population could be greatly reduced.
 In addition, the benefits to the minor offender would be substantial with health and social services provided.

 By focusing on outcomes, specialized courts attempt to solve the issues in a participant’s life that precipitated court involvement in the first place.
 By addressing these issues, the hope is that the participant will gain control and thus lessen the likelihood that further criminal justice involvement will be necessary.
-Through collaborative approaches to decision making, individualized justice for each participant, defendant accountability, community engagement, greater information gathering and dissemination, staff training, and better databases recidivism can be lowered which can lead to improved safety for the victims and stronger communities.
+Through collaborative approaches to decision making, individualized justice for each participant, defendant accountability, community engagement, greater information gathering and dissemination, staff training, and better databases, recidivism can be lowered.
+This can lead to improved safety for the victims and stronger communities.

 Another aspect of specialized courts that could be better than traditional courts is the emphasis on goals.
-According to some stakeholders, in traditional courts goals were viewed largely in administrative terms with the emphasis being on court volume and case flow.
-In specialized or problem-solving courts the goals may be more related to achieving positive individual and community outcomes.
+According to some stakeholders, in traditional courts, goals were viewed largely in administrative terms, with the emphasis being on court volume and case flow.
+In specialized or problem-solving courts, the goals may be more related to achieving positive individual and community outcomes.